harvardd4d/recipebox-server/README.md

 to install `godep` or a dependency.

+### Setting up a database

+The recipebox-server app requires a recipes database. recipebox-server will read in the `DATABASE_URL` environment variable and attempt to connect to the database listed there.
+The server is set up to use a postgres database.
+Please install `psql` and look at `sample_sql.txt` to setup a local postgres database.

 ### Building

-Run `go build` in the recipebox-go-server folder to compile the code, assuming you have the dependencies set up manually.
+Run `go build` in the recipebox-server folder to compile the code, assuming you have the dependencies set up manually.
 If you are using `godep`, run `godep go build` to build the code without downloading the dependencies.

-This will create an executable named `recipebox-go-server`.
+This will create an executable named `recipebox-server`.
 Run

-    $ ./recipebox-go-server
+    $ ./recipebox-server

 The server will attach itself to port 8080 by default unless the `PORT` environment variable is set.
 In that case, the server